leonimella/api-ingresse/readme.md

 ```
 php artisan key:generate
 ```
-Make the migration to build database schema
+Make the migration to build database schema and populate with data
 ```
-php artisan migrate
+php artisan migrate --seed
 ```

-And at last, start the serve
+And at last, start the server
 ```
 php artisan serve
 ```
-Open your browser and navigate to [localhost:8000](http://localhost:8000) and make sure you see 'API Ingresse' printed.
+Open your browser and navigate to [localhost:8080](http://localhost:8080) and make sure you see 'API Ingresse' printed on the screen.

 ## Making Requests

-This application use HTTP verbs to perform CRUD operation in route `/api/v1/users/` and `/api/v1/users/{userId}`
+This application use HTTP verbs to perform CRUD operation in route `/api/v1/users/` and `/api/v1/users/{userId}`.
+Bellow you can see examples of requests and responses for each route available.

 ##### List all users
 ```